Close up of sand grains and plastic particles.

 The following three resources provide content from multiple sources that students can explore to investigate how synthetic polymers are produced using natural resources and how they impact society and our environment.
 You can use these resources as guided activities or for a self-guided learning experience, provide their components as a set of sources for students to navigate and analyze on their own.

-All materials, workbooks, and station cards with background information are included.
+All materials, editable handouts, and background information are included.

 A fracking well pad with containers and equipment sits among trees.A fracking well pad with containers and equipment sits among trees.